 Where & How Can I Sell?

-I focus my Etsy shop at UK customers because I am UK-based (even though I’m not physically there most of the time).
+I focus my Etsy shop on UK customers because I am UK-based (even though I’m not physically there most of the time).

 How do I do this?